-MMS-108 Advanced Algebra Credit: 4 ( 3-1-0)

-Course Outcomes 1 be able to demonstrate the
+Course Outcomes The students are expected to be able to demonstrate the following

-e e d attitudes after completing this

-course.

-6 rstanding of the concept of

-equation, Cauchy Theorem and

-Sylow's theorems.

-2. knowledge and unders standing of symmetric groups,

-cyclic groups, direct properties product of groups and their

-3. knowledge and underst anding of the concept solvable
+1. Knowledge and understanding of the concept of Conjugacy class, class equation, Cauchy Theorem and Sylow's theorems.

-and nilpotent groups.

-4. knowledge and underst anding of a field extension to

-various mathematical problems including geometric

-t division of a circle into n parts

-- anding of Galois theory to the
+- 2. Knowledge and understanding of symmetric groups, cyclic groups, direct product of groups and their properties - 3.
+Knowledge and understanding of the concept solvable and nilpotent groups. - 4.
+Knowledge and understanding of a field extension to various mathematical problems including geometric constructions and perfect division of a circle into n parts - 5. knowledge and understanding of Galois theory to the question of solvability of the quintic.

-Relation of conjugacy, conjugate classes of a group, number of elements in a conjugate class of an element of a finite group, class equation in a finite group and related results, partition of a positive integer, conjugate classes in Sn, Sylow's theorems, external and 9 internal direct products and related results.
+Relation of conjugacy, conjugate classes of a group, number of elements in a conjugate class of an element of a finite group, class equation in a finite group and related results, partition of a positive integer, conjugate classes in Sn, Sylow's theorems, external and internal direct products and related results.